-Applicants interested in pursuing coursework to earn the Pupil Personnel Services (PPS) Credential only must have a master's degree in a counseling-related field and must seek academic advisement prior to enrolling.
+Applicants interested in pursuing coursework to earn the Pupil Personnel Services (PPS) Credential only must have a 55-unit master's degree in a counseling-related field and must seek academic advisement prior to enrolling.
 Admission to the program is subject to evaluation of academic transcripts and an interview with the department chair to determine a course of study for completion of the credential.

-The credential program consists of 24 units.
+Applicants may be able to transfer up to 16 units of previously-completed master's-level coursework.
+Transfer of credit units will be determined by the department chair.
+The credential program consists of 55 units.
 The courses are the same as those for the School Counseling degree and credential program (see curriculum above).